 In Tudor England the threat of Death was constant, whether by causes natural or political, and Mary’s whole life was spent under this shadow.
 Although a princess and daughter of royal parents she was forced to a humiliating declaration of her bastardy, saving her own head, but betraying her conscience by acknowledging Henry VIII’s religious Settlement creating the Church of England.
 When she finally fought her way to the throne, she not only inherited a bankrupt nation and bitterly divided ruling class, but had to negotiate a new reality as the first Queen Regnant of England.

-With new words by Andy Rashleigh (Vivienne, The Waste Land for the Donmar, and who has played Henry VIII for television) and Martin Bussey, (Through a Glass Darkly, The Windhover), Mary will be scored for mezzo and chamber ensemble.
+With new words by Di Sherlock (The Ubiquitous Woman) and Martin Bussey, (Through a Glass Darkly, The Windhover), Mary’s Hand will be scored for mezzo and chamber ensemble and performed for the first time in 2018.